Cowlitz Fisheries Programs

 - Fish Hatchery Management

 We own and fund the Cowlitz Salmon Hatchery and Cowlitz Trout Hatchery.
-The hatcheries are operated by the Washington Department of Fish and Wildlife, while our employees sort the returning adult fish and complete all fish transportation to foster migration and spawning.
-The hatcheries are designed to:
+The hatcheries are operated by the Washington Department of Fish and Wildlife, while our employees sort the returning adult fish and complete all fish transportation to support migration, natural spawning, and harvest opportunities.
+We work to:

 - Provide a healthy environment for the early life stages of hatchery fish.

-- Increase the number of adult fish that return to spawn.
+- Help increase the number of adult fish that return to spawn.

 - Trap-and-Haul for Fish Migration

 The Mossyrock and Mayfield dams block natural fish passage on parts of the Cowlitz River.
 So to help coho salmon, Chinook salmon, steelhead and cutthroat trout complete their migration and spawning patterns, we use a trap-and-haul process.
 Here is how it works.

 First, we collect upstream migrating adult fish at the Cowlitz Salmon Hatchery, which is downstream of Mayfield Dam, and sort them by species and destination.
 The fish are transported by truck to sites on the Tilton, Cowlitz and Cispus rivers to continue their spawning journey.
 Winter steelhead, fall Chinook, spring Chinook, coho and sea-run cutthroat trout are transported to upper basin release sites.
 Some of the fish remain at the hatchery to produce the next generation of salmon.